STEPBible/STEPBible-Data/README.md

 Some of the following are already posted while others are still being checked.
 If you see data that you have need of which isn't yet available, please contact us and perhaps you can become part of the checking process.

-* TOTHT - Tyndale OT Hebrew Text.
+* TOTHT - Tyndale OT Hebrew Text
 Based on Westminster with corrections from BHS (when it is correct) and from Tyndale scholars (when other two are wrong).
 All stems and affixes are tagged with extended Strongs to BDB, with context sensitive defs, and ETCBC morphology, including for ketive and qere readings.

 * TNTGT - Tyndale NT Greek Text
 Amalgamated from the major editions (SBLGNT, Treg, TR, Byz, WH, NA) with each word marked with edition, extended Strongs tagged to LSJ, morphology and context sensitive defs, for all variants.
 Planning to incorporate Bunning variants.